jessxwu/jessxwu.github.io/src/content/blog/2025-07-20-cannes-lions.md

 That’s why field marketing matters.
 When you show up with intention and a bit of personality, it sticks.
 You’ll remember how a brand *made you feel*.
 And that, at its core, is what great marketing does.

-Especially now - yes, in this “hyper-digital age” (I know, it’s a trope, but it’s still true) — physical presence has a kind of power we keep rediscovering.
+Especially now - yes, in this “hyper-digital age” (I know, it’s a trope, but it’s still true) - physical presence has a kind of power we keep rediscovering.
 It creates context and connection.
 It builds trust.
 It commands attention in ways that pixels and emails can’t.

 And for a week in Cannes, we got to be part of that.
-Not just attending — but contributing to the experience.
+Not just as attendees, but contributing to the experience.
 We may not have beachfront kingdoms (yet) but we showed up with purpose, and at times, it felt like the right people were there, listening.

 <hr style="width: 33%; margin-bottom: 0.5em;" />
 <h2 style="margin-top: 1.5em;">